Blog Category: Information Security

 Senior information management specialist for a large fintech organisation.

 On the other side, those who work in data-centric organisations take a different view.
-The global VP Engineering & IT for a company in charge of £2bn
+The global VP Engineering & IT for a company in charge of £2bnin customer data said,

 “I have different issues.
 The challenge from our board is how do we use the asset we have as much as possible?
 How do we drive and empower the insights of our clients, so they know the next best step to take?”